 Responsibility for the property rests with the Tenant during any tenancy.
 It is particularly important that any gas or electrical problems are reported immediately and the property is fully secured when you leave it unattended at any time.
 During the winter months, necessary steps must be taken to prevent the freezing of the water and heating systems.
 In addition, you will be liable to maintain the interior décor of the property to include carpets, and any fixtures and fittings that are included, as well as gardens and other outside areas.

-All properties fully managed by Luke Miller & Associates will be subject an inspection, once every three months.
+All properties fully managed by Luke Miller & Associates will be subject to a regular inspection.

 You are responsible to notify the utility providers and television licencing authority regardless of whether or not a television is provided by the Landlord.
 (Landlords cannot guarantee quality of signal or availability of signal at any let property.)